varsharavichandran06/varsharavichandran06/README.md

 - 🤖 **AgentOS** — an ambient multi-agent system that protects your health and time during a job search.
 It syncs your calendar, defends focus blocks and meals from getting bumped by interviews, triages your inbox, and uses Gemini to reason about where a moved task should go instead of relying on a fixed heuristic.
 Built with a custom ADK-style runtime, AES-256-GCM encryption at rest, Firestore-backed sessions, and a CI/CD pipeline that deploys straight to Cloud Run.
 - 🔍 **GHLens** — an agent that lets you query any GitHub repo in plain English.
 Built with Streamlit, MCP, and Agno, it pulls live repo and PR data and has an LLM summarize it.
 - ☁️ Learning Google Cloud's Agent Development Kit and Vertex AI pipelines, and building multi-agent pipelines with them
+- 🤝 Building a two-agent negotiation system with a mediator agent that judges deal fairness, on AWS Bedrock, SageMaker, OpenSearch Serverless, S3, and DynamoDB, to get hands-on with AWS's agent stack

 ## Background